-Cash flow may be king, but what happens when a one-off emergency throws a wrench in your plans?
-That’s when you need quick and easy access to working capital to deal with a crisis, like a broken piece of equipment or a sudden need for more supplies, or to take on an unexpected opportunity.
+Cash may be king, but what happens when a one-off emergency throws a wrench in your plans?
+That’s when you need quick and easy access to working capital to deal with a crisis, like a broken piece of equipment or sudden need for more supplies.

 Having an extra month or two to pay your bills could free up cash to cover an immediate need.
 However, try not to make a habit of making last-minute payments.
-Paying vendors early can help build your business’s credit score.
+Paying vendors early can help alleviate bad business credit and build your score.

-If your vendors don’t agree to terms, perhaps they’ll accept installment payments on your current balances.
+If your vendors don’t agree to terms, they might accept installment payments on your current balances.
 Again, this isn’t a long-term solution, but it could help you free up money for a one-time expense.

 Line of Credit

 A line of credit is one of the most popular forms of working capital financing.
 These include a business credit line from a bank or an alternative lender, a business credit card, or a personal credit card or line of credit.
-Credit cards are a popular way of dealing with everyday funding needs.
-But these typically have high-interest rates, so you should definitely consider alternatives.
+Credit cards are a popular way to deal with everyday funding needs.
+However, these typically have high-interest rates, so it’s best to consider all your options to ensure that you’re making the smartest decision for your business.

 Invoice financing lets you receive cash now for outstanding invoices.
-The fees for factoring can vary, and you should read the terms of the agreement carefully before signing on with a factoring company.
-Some factoring companies offer more flexible terms, including letting you choose which invoices you want to factor.
+The fees for factoring can vary, and some factoring companies offer more flexible terms, including letting you choose which invoices you want to factor.
+Make sure you read the terms of the agreement carefully before signing on with a factoring company so that you have the full picture before you go that route.

 Online business loans